Liz Gilbert on Loving Without Losing Yourself

 Because do some people show up and believe that their presence

-Who are who are so capable of like fixing others right so it's like i have no sense of my own self-worth and yet i think that that i can save you one of the things that that i receive a lot in this practice that i do called two-way prayer is what i call god will say to me you don't even know what you're looking at
+One of the things that I receive a lot in this practice that I do called two-way prayer is what I call God will say to me, you don't even know what you're looking at.

 I have complete faith in your ability to solve your own life.